Teaching

 This workshop course provides hands-on cloud computing practice for seismologists.
 Basic concepts about cloud computing and the service providers are introduced.
 Participants are provided opportunities and tutorials to launch their own virtual machines on AWS.
 The working environment and a Jupyter lab is configured through a pre-built Docker image.
 Participants are leaded to run a simple workflow, which reads S3-hosted SCEDC/NCEDC data, performs STA/LTA trigger, and writes the results into a common database.

-The course material is available on the HPS Book.
+The course material is available online at HPS Book.